 Do you need a planning application? have you checked if you require planning permission? we also recommend Applicants/Agents seek advice before submitting an application at the pre-application stage.
 This will provide an officers opinion on the proposal including the information you would need to submit with a planning application, as this may invalidate your application when we receive it.
-For further planning advice, please click here.
+Read our advice and guidance page for further planning information.
 This advice is chargeable and details are required before a written response can be provided and therefore we are unable to answer any queries over the phone.

 The online process guides you through applications with help available at each stage, You can save your work and break away at any time.
 As soon as you submit an online application you get a reference number and we receive an email notifying us so we can begin to process it.